Hotmoka/hotmoka/tutorial/Takamaka.md

 This limitation is a deliberate choice of the design of Takamaka.

 > Solidity programmers will find this very different from what happens
 > in Solidity contracts.
-Namely, these always have a default function that
+Namely, these always have a _fallback function_ that
 > can be called for sending money to a contract.
 A problem with Solidity's approach
 > is that the balance of a contract is not fully controlled by its
-> payable methods, since money can always flow in through the default
+> payable methods, since money can always flow in through the fallback
 > function.
 This led to software bugs, when a contract found itself
 > richer then expected, which violated some (wrong) invariants about
 > its state.
 For more information, see Antonopoulos and Wood,